-Blast Furnace Weather Today & Friday - Cold Front Saturday.
+Blast Furnace Weather Today & Friday - Strong Cold Front Arrives Saturday.

 Highs across the Sacramento Mountains today will range from the low 70's in the Cloudcroft area to the mid 80's in the Ruidoso area.
 Highs on Friday will range from the mid-upper 60's in the Cloudcroft area to near 80 in the Ruidoso area.